Frederick Warren Freer: Early life

 Frederick Warren Freer was born in Kennicott Grove, near Chicago, Illinois, on June 16, 1849.
 He was the oldest son of physician Joseph Warren Freer and Katherine Gatter Freer.
 Joseph Warren Freer served as the president of Rush Medical College from 1872 to 1877 and two of Freer's brothers, Paul and Otto, also studied there.
 Freer's sister Cora became an artist.
 Although Freer had planned to study medicine like his father, he went partially deaf due to an illness at age fourteen; accordingly, Freer instead began to study for a career in art, a decision supported by his parents.

 Education

 Freer was schooled in Chicago, graduating from Central High School in 1867.
 His family then moved to Munich, where he and his sister Cora studied at the Royal Academy of Fine Arts.
 Among Freer's instructors at the academy were well-known painters Alexander Strähuber, Alexander von Wagner, and Wilhelm von Diez.
 While in Munich, some of Freer's paintings that he had sent to the United States appeared in the Chicago Academy of Design's exhibitions.
 He concluded his stay at the academy in 1871 and returned to Chicago, where his family home was destroyed by the Great Chicago Fire.
-Freer returned to study in Munich at some point between 1871 and 1874.
+Freer returned to study at the Academy of Fine Arts, Munich at some point between 1871 and 1874.